 We can’t make the decision for you, but we can give you helpful information to make your decision easier.
 It’s all about what’s the best method of selling for your business!

-Just keep in mind, if you do open up a Shopify webstore, check out our integration to connect it to your accounting system or marketplaces.
+Just keep in mind, if you do open up a Shopify webstore, check out our integration to connect it to your accounting system or other marketplaces.

 Check out Other Articles about Selling on Shopify and Marketplaces

 If you want to do some more reading, check out our post on: